pyOpenSci/handbook/governance/executive-council.md

 :::{admonition} Executive Council Approval
 :class: important

-The above governance for the Executive Council was last updated, voted on, and approved on **insert-date-here**.
+The above governance for the Executive Council was last updated, voted on, and approved on **23 January 2025**.
 All content below this section can be modified as needed and does not require a vote.
 :::

 ## Executive Council operations